abhayjr11/goalkeep_assessment/README.md

 #5.
 Explain your optimization choices (as comments or a short paragraph).
 #6.
 Submit the optimized query as a text file
-Ginger is not active here 😥
-Please reload your page to activate your extension.
-Activate my extension